HP ALM Interface: Filter Conditions, Flags & Send Mail

 • Defects

-For Demo purposes, let us understand the ‘Flag for Follow up’ Functionality by flagging a work item in requirements module.
+For demo purposes, let us understand the ‘Flag for Follow up’ functionality by flagging a work item in the requirements module.

 Step 1) The Flag functionality can be accessed by